Skip to content

 \[\sum_{i=1}^{N} x_{ij} = B_{j} \quad j=1,2,...,M\]

-Notice that we use 2 kinds of constraints, equality and inequality.
+Note the use of two kinds of constraints: equality and inequality.

 from itertools import product